 Why are you the best candidate for this opportunity?

 This is your prime opportunity to synthesize your strengths and directly address the board’s needs.
 Highlight your unique qualifications, relevant experiences, and demonstrate a clear understanding of the role’s demands and how you will excel.
+Connect your skills to the organization’s current objectives and future vision as of 2026.

 Describe a significant challenge you faced and how you overcame it.

 This question assesses your problem-solving skills, resilience, and ability to learn from adversity.
 Use the STAR method to provide a clear, detailed account, focusing on your actions and the positive outcome or lessons learned.
+Ensure the challenge and resolution are relevant to the potential demands of the new role.

 Where do you see yourself in five years?

 The board wants to gauge your ambition, career goals, and whether they align with the organization’s trajectory.
 Be realistic but ambitious, showing a desire for growth and commitment to the organization.
+Mention how you see yourself contributing to the company’s strategic goals over the next five years.

 How do you handle conflict within a team?